×

 Are you familiar with the ancient tradition of Obon?
 Maybe you’ve seen Youtube videos of people dancing in Yukata to the beat of Taiko drums?
 What are they doing?
 What is the significance of this event?
 Let’s find out!

-Origins of Obon
+Origin of Obon in Japan

 Pronounced “O- BONE,” the Obon event typically takes place over 3 days, from August 13th to 16th, although dates vary by region.
 The series of customs, rituals, and communal activities reflect the deep respect Japanese people have for their ancestors in an intricate blend of Buddhist and Shinto beliefs.